dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-multi-function-io.md

 The image below shows the pins that are available for MFIO functionality.

-* Pins F1-F8 (vertical colomns from left to right) can be configured for MFIO functionality.
+* Pins F1-F8 (vertical columns from left to right) can be configured for MFIO functionality.
 * Pin with red box around are Voltage pins.
 * Pin with blue box around it are Signal pins.
 * Pin with gray box around it are Ground pins.